 # # #

 Ed Tech Professional Development is at the core of CUE's work.
-We strive to be a community inspiring innovative learners.
+We are passionate believers in advancing student achievement through technology.
 By providing Ed Tech professional development to schools, districts, and local educators on the infusion of emerging technologies, we can help better prepare students for college and careers ahead. | www.cue.org